 Animate Editing Mode

-- Click the Edit button in the upper left corner of the animation editor.
-Or click the close button on the top left corner of the scene editor
+Click the Edit button in the upper left corner of the Timeline.
+Or click the close button on the top left corner of the Scene panel.

 Understanding animation editor